Back to Resources Page

 Employers (including non-for-profits) will be eligible for the subsidy if:

-• their business has a turnover of less than $1 billion and their turnover will be reduced by more than 30% relative to a comparable period a year ago (of at least a month), or
+Their business has a turnover of less than $1 billion and their turnover will be reduced by more than 30% relative to a comparable period a year ago (of at least a month)

-• their business has a turnover of $1 billion or more and their turnover will be reduced by more than 50% relative to a comparable period a year ago (of at least a month); and
+Their business has a turnover of $1 billion or more and their turnover will be reduced by more than 50% relative to a comparable period a year ago (of at least a month)

 Businesses need to apply to the ATO to participate in the scheme and provide supporting information demonstrating a downturn in their business.
 They also need to report the number of eligible employees employed by the business on a monthly basis